quii/emacs.d/README.md

 `C-x b` allows you to nav open buffers or create a new one if you specify an unknown name

 `C-x k` will "kill" (delete) the buffer

+`C-x C-f` will open a file, use tab to make this less painful

+### Commandy-stuff

+Keyboard shortcuts like the ones above are just mapped to commands.
+You can invoke a command just by doing M+x and typing the name.
+Just like sublime's lovely thing